|Number of watchers on Github||24951|

 Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
 It is much easier to understand a large codebase when all the code in it is in a consistent style.

 Style covers a lot of ground, from use camelCase for variable names to never use global variables to never use exceptions.
-This project holds the style guidelines we use for Google code.
+This project (google/styleguide) links to the style guidelines we use for Google code.
 If you are modifying a project that originated at Google, you may be pointed to this page to see the style guides that apply to that project.

-These style guides are licensed under the CC-By 3.0 License, which encourages you to share these documents.
+The style guides in this project are licensed under the CC-By 3.0 License, which encourages you to share these documents.
 See https://creativecommons.org/licenses/by/3.0/ for more details.